jcelerier/jcelerier.name/_posts/2021-07-19-Reflection.md

 ### Problem statement
 Basically: there's a ton of environments which define ad-hoc protocols or object systems.
 Can we find a way to make a C++ definition which:

-- Does not depend on any pre-existing code: doesn't inherit from a class, doesn't call arbitrary run-time functions, etc. Basically, can the *definition* of the algorithm be done without having to include *anything*, even standard headers (discounting of course whatever third-party library is required for the algorithm itself).
+- Does not depend on any pre-existing code: doesn't inherit from a class, doesn't call arbitrary run-time functions, etc. The *definition* of the algorithm shall be writable without having to include *anything*, even standard headers (and discounting of course whatever third-party library is required for the algorithm itself).

 - Does not use anything other than structures of trivial, standard-layout types.
 No tuples, no templates, no magic, just `structs` containing `float`, `int` and not much more.
 This is because we want to be able to give the *simplest possible expression* of a problem.
 C++ is often sold as a language which aims to leave no room for a lower-level language.
 The technique in this post is about leaving no room for a simpler implementation of an algorithm, while maintaining the ability to control its inputs and outputs.
-Ideally, that would lead to a collection of such algorithms not depending on any framework except concept definitions for a given problem domain.
-Of course, once *this* work, a community could choose to define its core concepts and ontologies through a set of standard-library-like-types, e.g. `string_view`, `array` or `span`-like types.
+Ideally, that would lead to a collection of such algorithms not depending on any framework, except optional concept definitions for a given problem domain.
+Of course, once *this* works, a specific community could choose to define its core concepts and ontologies through a set of standard-library-like-types, e.g. `string_view`, `array` or `span`-like types.

 - Does not duplicate parameter creation: defining a parameter should be as simple as adding a member to a structure.
 The parameter's value should not be of a complicated, custom library type; just using `int` or `float` should work.
 At no point one should have to write the name of a variable twice, e.g. with a macro system such as Boost.Fusion with `BOOST_FUSION_ADAPT_STRUCT`, or with pybind-like templates: remember, we do not want our code to have any dependency !